pmcollins/py-assessment/README.md

 ### Python Assessment

-An assessment in response to a prompt for a Python development position.
+An assessment for a Python development position.
 I'm leaving out the details of the prompt to reduce the chances of this repo showing up in searches performed by candidates who haven't solved the problem themselves yet.

 ##### Overview